Admissions Committee for Ph.D.

 CV

 A declaration of research intent must be concisely formulated and should not exceed one page.
-The statement must be printed in the David size 12 font, in Hebrew or English.
-The research proposed in this statement will be required to be presented during the interview.
+The statement must be in Hebrew or English in the David size 12 font.
+The research proposed in this statement must be presented during the interview.

 The statement shall refer to: